What is Hyperconvergence?

 Not Ideal for Every Workload

-Massive databases, high-performance computing (HPC), and certain specialized storage applications may still perform better on dedicated infrastructure.
+It’s true that HCI is designed to support a wide range of enterprise applications, virtualized workloads, and private cloud environments.
+However, massive databases, high-performance computing (HPC), and certain specialized storage applications may still perform better on dedicated infrastructure optimized for those specific workloads.

 Hyperconvergence Use Cases